 Need a Military School for a Wayward Son?
 Though You are Looking for Military Schools in Old Fort, North Carolina, Consider Gateway’s Military-Like School That is Just for Troubled Boys?

-Gateway Boys Academy is a lower cost military school in West Florida like no other.
+Gateway Boys Academy is a military-like school designed to help boys become responsible, respectable young men.
 We have a military academy, an accredited school, and a working ranch and farm, as well as counseling and mentoring, competitive team sports, a spiritual emphasis, and hands-on outreach to help disadvantaged people in third-world countries.
 All of these are meant to bring about change in a boy’s heart and life.
 Under the structure and discipline of a military school, wayward teenage boys soon turn into respectful, confident leaders and responsible citizens.

 Though not in Old Fort, North Carolina, You Can Set the Stage for a New Start and a New Direction for Your Boy by Having Him Spend Time Here in this Special Military School

-Over 1000 boys from all 50 states and internationally have found a change of heart at Gateway Boys Academy.
+Over 1000 boys from all 50 states and from other countries have found a change of heart at Gateway Boys Academy.
 We serve young men from across the nation, including from Old Fort, North Carolina.

 Our Friendly Staff Teach Our Boarding School Students a Better Way to Live

 Gateway Boys Academy serves teenage boys ages 12 to 17 who have chosen a dangerous path in life.
 Our military school is situated in the panhandle of Florida, and our campus is reachable from Old Fort, North Carolina and cities across the nation.
 While the program is very disciplined and structured, we focus on demonstrating the love of God to each and every cadet, surrounding him with compassionate care.
 Several of our staff have been in your place, either having been through a similar program themselves or having enrolled a son of their own in our military school in the past.